Equally as rare as its parent breeds, if not more, the Blue Blood Cane Corso is undoubtedly the best choice for a companion dog.

 Since both parent breeds are known for their companionship and fondness towards their owners, it is not unreasonable to expect the Blue Blood Cane Corso to be a people’s dog as well.

-In fact, when left alone for long periods of time, the Blue Blood Cane Corso will have trouble adjusting to solitude and will suffer from separation anxiety.
+When left alone for long periods, the Blue Blood Cane Corso will have trouble adjusting to solitude and will suffer from separation anxiety.

 Fortunately, there are ways to comfort the dog by reassuring it that its owners will return soon and not abandon it.